For those who aren’t aware of the Big Switch Off yet, what exactly is it and what point have we reached so far?

 I’d emphasise again that organisations need to put a plan in place now for how to deal with this.
 There are obviously severe health and safety implications should these services be disrupted, and the sooner you act on this, the more efficient your migration will be.
 It’s also worth remembering that there are benefits of switching these services over to IP too, such as increased reliability and additional features.

-How can Southern Communications Group help companies with this?
+How can SCG help companies with this?

 I imagine there are more than a few companies out there at the moment thinking that the Big Switch Off is yet another hurdle to overcome, on top of all the other challenges over the last few years.
 Another problem to solve.